-Receivable from HP A&M

-As described in Note 4 below, High Plains A&M ("HP A&M") defaulted on certain promissory notes payable to third parties; which were secured by property owned by the Company.
-To protect its land and water interests, the Company has purchased certain of the HP A&M notes and the Company now has the right to collect from HP A&M any amounts the Company spends to cure the defaulted notes.
-Accordingly the Company has recorded the entire amount of the HP A&M notes purchased by the Company and the value of remaining notes the Company is currently negotiating to purchase as a receivable from HP A&M net of the \$3.5 million in proceeds received from the sale of shares held as pledged assets.
-The short term portion of the receivable represents the amount of the defaulted promissory notes payable by HPA&M which were purchased by the Company as of November 30, 2012 due within the next 12 months.
+Receivable from HP A&M - As described in Note 4-Long-Term Obligations and Operating Lease below, High Plains A&M, LLC ("HP A&M") defaulted on certain promissory notes payable to third parties which are secured by real property and water rights owned by the Company.
+To protect its property and water rights, the Company has purchased certain of the HP A&M notes.
+The Company has the right to recover from HP A&M all costs and expenses, including reasonable attorneys' fees, incurred by the Company in curing the defaulted notes and in protecting its right and title to the property and water rights securing the notes.
+The Company has recorded the entire amount of the HP A&M notes purchased by the Company and the value of remaining notes the Company is currently negotiating to purchase as a receivable from HP A&M net of the \$3.4 million in proceeds received from the sale of shares held as pledged assets.
+The short term portion of the receivable represents the amount of the defaulted promissory notes payable by HP A&M which were purchased by the Company as of February 28, 2013, due within the next 12 months.
 The carrying value of the accounts receivable approximate the fair value as the rates are comparable to market rates.

-Long-term Financial Liabilities

-The Comprehensive Amendment Agreement No. 1 (the "CAA" as further described in Note 4-Long-Term Obligations and Operating Lease below) is comprised of a recorded balance and an off-balance sheet or "contingent" obligation associated with the Company's acquisition of its "Rangeview Water Supply" (defined in Note 4 - Water Assets to the 2012 Annual Report).
+Long-term Financial Liabilities - The Comprehensive Amendment Agreement No. 1 (the "CAA" as further described in Note 4 - Long-Term Obligations and Operating Lease below) is comprised of a recorded balance and an off-balance sheet or "contingent" obligation associated with the Company's acquisition of its "Rangeview Water Supply" (defined in Note 4 - Water Assets to the 2012 Annual Report).
 The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (defined in Note 4 - Water Assets to the 2012 Annual Report).
 Because of the uncertainty of the sale of Export Water, the Company has determined that the contingent portion of the CAA does not have a determinable fair value.

-The recorded balance of the "Tap Participation Fee" liability (as described below and in Note 4-Long-Term Obligations and Operating Lease below) is its estimated fair value determined by projecting new home development in the Company's targeted service area over an estimated development period.
+The recorded balance of the "Tap Participation Fee" liability (as described below and in Note 4 -Long-Term Obligations and Operating Lease below) is its estimated fair value determined by projecting new home development in the Company's targeted service area over an estimated development period.

-Notes Payable

-As of November 30, 2012, the Company acquired \$5.0 million of the \$9.6 million of promissory notes that are payable to third parties.
-Subsequent to November 30, 2012, the Company purchased an additional \$816,600 of the promissory notes.
-These promissory notes were acquired through the payment of approximately \$492,000 and the issuance of notes by the Company which have a five year term and bear interest at an annual rate of five percent (5%), and require semi-annual payments with a straight-line amortization schedule.
-The carry value of the notes payable approximate the fair value as the rates are comparable to market rates.
+Notes Payable - As of February 28, 2013, the Company has acquired approximately \$5.8 million of the \$9.6 million of promissory notes that are payable by HP A&M to third parties.
+Subsequent to February 28, 2013, the Company purchased an additional \$385,100 of promissory notes.
+To date these promissory notes were acquired with cash payments of \$887,400 and the issuance of notes by the Company, the majority of which have a five-year term, bear interest at an annual rate of five percent (5%), and require semi-annual payments with a straight-line amortization schedule.
+The carrying value of the notes payable approximate the fair value as the rates are comparable to market rates.

-Tap Participation Fee.
+Tap Participation Fee

 This note should be read in conjunction with Note 4 -Long-Term Obligations and Operating Lease below.